unikraft/asplos22-tutorial/content/syscall_shim-bincompat/index.md

 Hello world!
 ```

-We can see that the binary is successfully loaded and executed.
+The binary is successfully loaded and executed.

 ### 03. Diving Deeper